Don’t Miss Out on Tax-Advantaged Retirement Savings Opportunities

 SIMPLE IRAs and SIMPLE 401(k)s

-SIMPLE IRAs and SIMPLE 401(k)s give employers with 100 or fewer employees a way to contribute toward their employees’ and their own retirement savings.
+Savings Incentive Match Plan for Employees (SIMPLE) IRAs and SIMPLE 401(k)s give employers with 100 or fewer employees a way to contribute toward their employees’ and their own retirement savings.
 For both types of plans, employees can choose to contribute from their salaries.
 However, the employer must contribute to each employee’s plan even if the employee doesn’t.

-For 2023, employees can contribute up to $15,500 from their salaries to a SIMPLE IRA or a SIMPLE 401(k).
-In both cases, these contributions are made with pretax money, so contributions and earnings are taxed when they’re withdrawn.
-Beginning at age 50, you also may be able to make a catch-up contribution, up to $3,500 in 2023.
+For 2025, employees can contribute up to $16,500* from their salaries to a SIMPLE IRA or a SIMPLE 401(k).
+Beginning at age 50, you also may be able to make a catch-up contribution, up to $5,250 in 2025.

 Health Savings Accounts (HSAs)

-Contributions to an HSA are tax deductible, and the earnings grow tax deferred.
-Withdrawals to pay for qualified medical expenses are not taxed—a key benefit of this tax-advantaged account.
-Withdrawals that are not used for qualified medical expenses will be taxed as ordinary income and subject to an additional penalty of 20% (the penalty does not apply once the HSA owner reaches age 65, but nonqualified withdrawals are still subject to ordinary income taxes).
-When the owner of the HSA dies, a surviving spouse may continue receiving this preferred tax treatment with a spousal rollover, provided the surviving spouse was the designated beneficiary on the HSA.
+Withdrawals to pay for qualified medical expenses are not taxed—a key tax benefit.
+Withdrawals that are not used for qualified medical expenses will be taxed as ordinary income and subject to an additional penalty of 20%.
+The penalty does not apply once the HSA owner reaches age 65, but nonqualified withdrawals are still subject to ordinary income taxes.

 Got Taxable Accounts?
-Consider Tax-Efficient Investments
+Consider Tax-Efficient Investments Like ETFs

 In some cases, you still might choose to invest in a taxable investment account.
 You won’t have the tax benefits of a 401(k) or other tax-advantaged retirement savings account, but you won’t face penalties if you need to withdraw money before retirement age.